1926 NFL season: Championship

 The Frankford Yellow Jackets were named the NFL champions after finishing the season with the best record.
 Their 14 victories were the most in an NFL season to that point, a record that would not be bested until the 1968 Baltimore Colts won 15.

 After the season, the Philadelphia Inquirer lobbied for a World Series-style game between the Yellow Jackets and the AFL's champions Philadelphia Quakers, with the Quakers' owner challenging the Yellow Jackets, but ultimately the NFL denied permission to this game to be held.

 Post-season

 In January 1927, an owners' meeting was held in New York City at which tentative plans were made to reorganize the NFL into two classes, "A" and "B", with weaker teams demoted to the second division.
 A follow-up meeting was held on April 23 and 24 in Cleveland's Statler Hotel to formalize these changes.

 Although the splitting of the league into tiers was initially envisioned, the decision was made to eliminate small and financially struggling teams from the league, with 10 of the league's 22 clubs thereby either relegated to independent semi-pro status or nudged into dissolution.

-The NFL would not again have as many as 22 teams until the 1970 season, which followed the NFL-AFL merger.